ionic-team/ionic-framework/packages/demos/angular/README.md

 - `npm start` - to serve the application
 - `npm test` - to run the unit tests
 - `npm run e2e` - to run the end to end tests
+- `npx ts-node server/server.ts` - run the server required by any page that does a test post

 See the `package.json` file for a complete list of scripts.
 The above are just the most common.